QCBSRworkshops/QCBSRworkshops.github.io/content/english/_index.md

     The work and results <br> we’ve achieved for other clients, and meet our highly experienced Team who just love to design.
   enable: true
-  title: We design delightful digital experiences.
+  title: We offer a series of ten workshops on biostatistics.
 funfacts:
   description: '''Far far away, behind the word mountains, far from the countries
     Vokalia and Consonantia, <br> there live the blind texts.
 Separated they live